FelixOnline/v2/content/articles/2015-3-4-the-best-and-worst-of-student-election-videos.md

 subtitle: >
   We've scoured the web so you don't have to
 date: "2015-03-04 18:30:40 +0000"

 # Attributes from Felix Online V1
 id: "5334"
 old_path: /comment/5334/the-best-and-worst-of-student-election-videos-
 aliases:
  - /comment/5334/the-best-and-worst-of-student-election-videos-
+imported: true
+comments:
+ - Omfg that Mala video is awful Click here for the greatest anti aging serum now in stock on the market and reasonably pricedGo here for the best vitamin c serum for face now in stock around plus at great pricesSee here for the greatest best vitamin c serum for face currently in stock anywhere and reasonably pricedchristian louboutin glitterchristian louboutin cheapest httpcanadachristianlouboutinblogspotcomWow attractive site Thnx fifa 17 points httpwwwjockstatcomblogphpuserDorothyblogentry_id16205I like this website  its so usefull and helpfullnhl 17 coins httpwwwsneecinetsocindexphpblogs56391204684cheapnba2k17mtvideogamespec

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true